The Ultimate Guide to Performing Due Diligence on an Apartment Building

 2 – Internal Property Condition (PCA) Assessment

-The internal property condition assessment (PCA) is a detailed inspection report that outlines the overall condition of the apartment community.
+The internal property condition assessment (PCA) is a detailed inspection report is an integral part of your real estate due diligence because it outlines the overall condition of the apartment community.

 A licensed contractor will inspect the property from top to bottom.
-Based on the inspection, the contractor will prepare a report with recommendations, preliminary costs and priorities for immediate repairs, recommended repairs and continued replacements, along with accompanying pictures of the interiors, exteriors and the items needing repair.
+Based on the inspection, he or she will prepare a report with recommendations, preliminary costs, and priorities for immediate repairs, recommended repairs, and continued replacements, along with accompanying pictures of the interiors, exteriors, and the items needing repair.

 Being an internal report, you will be responsible for hiring a licensed commercial contractor to perform the assessment.
 An approximate cost for this assessment is $2,500.